dwavesystems/dwave-networkx/docs/index.rst

 Relationship to dimod
 ---------------------

 D-Wave NetworkX's algorithms rely on binary quadratic model samplers.
-Binary quadratic models are the superclass that contains Quadratic Unconstrained Binary Optimization Problems (QUBOs_) and Ising_ models.
+Binary quadratic models are the model class that contains Quadratic Unconstrained Binary Optimization Problems (QUBOs_) and Ising_ models.
 A sampler is a process that samples from low energy states in models defined by an Ising equation or a QUBO's quadratic polynomial.

 To work with D-Wave NetworkX, a sampler object is expected to have a ‘sample_qubo’ and ‘sample_ising’ method.
 A sampler is expected to return an iterable of samples, in order of increasing energy.